trystanleftwich/omnibus-puppet/README.md

 The only requirements for standing up this virtualized build lab are:

+* ChefDK - development tools packaged and built by the Chef community
 * VirtualBox - native packages exist for most platforms and can be downloaded from the [VirtualBox downloads page](https://www.virtualbox.org/wiki/Downloads).
 * Vagrant 1.2.1+ - native packages exist for most platforms and can be downloaded